rubenvdham/RubenvanderHam-API/README.md

 # RubenvanderHam-API
-The source code of https://rubenvanderham.nl/api/
+The successor of the python based https://rubenvanderham.nl/api/